The following numbers serve both the San Marcos and Round Rock campuses unless otherwise noted.

-Nonemergency 512.738.6650 (only for reporting environmental issues, chemical spills, lab issues or other non-life-threatening safety concerns all other hours) or emergency 911
+Emergency 911.
+Nonemergency 512.738.6650 (only for reporting environmental issues, chemical spills, lab issues or other non-life-threatening safety concerns all other hours)

 Find your way around campus, and locate specific buildings during an emergency.

-Nervous about getting back to your residence hall safely from the library or another part of campus after dark?
+Nervous about getting back to your residence hall safely from the library or another part of the San Marcos Campus after dark?
 Call Bobcat Bobbies!

 Browse the many mental health resources available on campus for students, friends and family, and faculty and staff.